bbc/catflap-camera/README.md

 You don't need to be an expert to build your own camera - the documentation assumes no prior knowledge of the Raspberry Pi hardware or software, but assumes you're familiar with computers.

+*The build process normally involves use of a soldering iron - if you're not quite a grown-up yet, you should get a grown-up to help you out with your catflap build!* You may be able to do it without using a soldering iron but should still get a grown-up to help you.

 * [Building the camera hardware](../master/docs/HARDWARE.md)
 * [Installing and configuring the software](../master/docs/INSTALLATION.md)
 * [Learning about the software](../master/docs/SOFTWARE.md)